-Prior to joining the firm, Abby clerked for the Honorable Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.
+Prior to joining the firm, Abigail clerked for the Honorable Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.

-Abby served as a Ford Foundation Summer Fellow in the Education and Employment Division of the National Women’s Law Center, where she worked on issues relating to equal pay, Title IX and sexual harassment, and pregnancy discrimination in the workplace.
-The Ford Foundation Law School Fellowship Program offers highly motivated and accomplished law students substantive placements with organizations that are working to improve the lives of others through legal analysis, litigation, and public policy advocacy.
-As an Intern in the Chambers of Justice Hanan Melcer of the Supreme Court of Israel, Abby conducted comparative legal research on the law of the United States, the United Kingdom, and Canada.
+Abigail served as a Ford Foundation Summer Fellow in the Education and Employment Division of the National Women’s Law Center, where she worked on issues relating to equal pay, Title IX and sexual harassment, and pregnancy discrimination in the workplace.
+As an Intern in the Chambers of Justice Hanan Melcer of the Supreme Court of Israel, Abigail conducted comparative legal research on the law of the United States, the United Kingdom, and Canada.